Appointment Letter Formats & Samples

 [Company Name]

-3. Appointment Letter for Internship
+3. Company Appointment Letter Format for Internship

 This format is ideal for interns and mentions stipend (if any), internship duration, learning objectives, and reporting manager details.
 Here is the sample,